Understanding SI2 Clarity Grade

 We estimate that about 70% of SI2 diamonds will not be eye-clean.
 That’s why the goal is to find one of the 30% of SI2s that indeed are eye-clean.

 With an eye-clean SI2 diamond, you can save hundreds or thousands of dollars instead of paying for a better clarity grade.
 While you can get incredible value with an SI2 diamond, you have to be extra careful to choose one that’s eye-clean.

-SI2 diamonds are slightly included to the 2nd degree, meaning they have inclusions that are easily seen under 10X magnification.
+The GIA lab (the world’s pre-eminent diamond grading lab defines SI2 diamonds as “slightly included to the 2nd degree, meaning they have inclusions that are easily seen under 10X magnification”.
 Some SI2 diamonds are eye-clean.
-A larger portion, however—approximately 70%—are not eye-clean.
+A larger portion, however—approximately 70% to 95% (depending on the size of the diamond)—are not eye-clean.
 That’s why you need to carefully examine SI2 diamonds.

 If you can find an eye-clean SI2 diamond, you’ll get the biggest bang for your buck.
 Instead of paying for a higher clarity grade, you spend much less while still getting an eye-clean stone.
 This is more challenging with SI2 diamonds, but it’s still possible.

 Every diamond should come with a lab certificate.
-We only recommend a GIA or AGS certificate because they’re the most reliable lab entities.
+We only recommend a GIA certificate because they’re the most reliable lab entities.